Lunnaris01/Blogregator/README.md

 ### Commands Overview

 1. **`gator login`**
    - Logs a user into the application.
-This command prompts for credentials.
    - Example:
      ```bash
-     gator login
+     gator login <username>
      ```

 2. **`gator register`**
    - Registers a new user with the system.
    - Example:
      ```bash
-     gator register
+     gator register <username>
      ```

 3. **`gator reset`**
    - Resets your application's settings or database to its initial state.
+Use with caution!
    - Example:
      ```bash
      gator reset